 Set design by Valentin Vârlan

-Produced by Nottara Theater, Bucharest
+Produced by Nottara theatre, Bucharest

 Apocalipsa gospodinelor/ Housewives’ Apocalypse